miguelfondeur/personal-site/src/_content/article/javascript/props-vs-attributes.md

 ---
 title: Properties Vs Attributes in JS
 summary: We've all used properties and attributes in our code.
 But for a long time, I really didn’t understand the difference.
-In short, <strong>attributes set initial values</strong>, while properties reflect an element’s dynamic state after interaction or manipulation.
+In short, attributes set initial values, while properties reflect an element’s dynamic state after interaction or manipulation.
 Simple enough, but how does that relate to data-attributes?
 What about custom elements?
 Let’s take a deep dive and figure out the key differences.
 date: 2025-02-24
 draft: false
 ---